helgames/FBXJointRenamer/README.md

 # FBXJointRenamer
 A command line tool to rename joints for retargeting in FBX files

+This is a quick and dirty Mac port with extensions to remove root scale and animations from the source file, so it works better with Unreal Engine 4.

 Operation is super simple:

 1. Place your input FBX in the Debug folder